 The residential real estate market is poised for major change.
 Technology, changing demographics, increased government regulation, and growing pressures on brokerage profitability are just a few items impacting the industry.
-Join us on this special Game Changers webinar on Tuesday, November 11 from 2:00 p.m. – 3:00 p.m. featuring Steve Murray (Bio), co-founder and president of Real Trends.
-Steve will discuss with attendees the industry game changers and their implications for the real estate industry overall.
-Space is limited so please Register Now
+Thank you for attending this special Game Changers webinar on Tuesday, November 11 from 2:00 p.m. – 3:00 p.m. featuring Steve Murray (Bio), co-founder and president of Real Trends.
+Steve discussed the industry game changers and their implications for the real estate industry overall.
+If you missed it, here is the recording of the webinar:

 2014 Broker Conference